Fire Force (Rhodesia): Aircraft

 One of the Alouette III helicopters acquired by the Royal Rhodesian Air Force in 1962.
 The RLI used these helicopters for its Fire Force operations.

-The Fire Force would be based at an airfield with usually four helicopters, one Dakota and a light attack aircraft (known as the "Lynx").
+The Fire Force would be based at an airfield with usually four helicopters, one Dakota and a light-attack aircraft (known as the "Lynx").

-The helicopters were Alouette IIIs (in 1979 a few Agusta-Bell 205As 'Cheetahs' were used) of which one was equipped with a MG 151/20 20mm cannon and flown by the senior pilot.
+The helicopters were Alouette IIIs (in 1979 a few Agusta-Bell 205As "Cheetahs" were used).
+Of these, one was equipped with a MG 151/20 20-mm cannon and flown by the senior pilot.
 The cannons were equipped with trays, which took 200 or 400 high explosive incendiary (HEI) rounds.
-This helicopter was called the 'K-Car' (K denoting Kill / Command) and had a crew of three (pilot, gunner/technician (gunner-tech), and Fire Force commander).
-The Fire Force Commander directed ground operations from an orbit of 800 ft, high enough over the contact area to see everything that was happening.
+This helicopter was called the "K-Car" (K denoting Kill/Command) and had a crew of three (pilot, gunner/technician (gunner-tech), and Fire Force commander).
+The Fire Force Commander directed ground operations from a height of 800 ft, high enough over the contact area to see everything that was happening.

-Some K-Cars (known as Dalmatian K-Cars) were armed with four Browning .303 (7.7 mm) machine guns (instead of the 20mm cannon) but were not popular with the troops, as they were less effective.
-The numbers of enemy personnel killed by the K-Car in a scene varied from zero to all.
-The K-Car would carry a spare FN FAL to replace any malfunctioning rifle and two A63/A76 VHF radios, a spare for the ground troops and one for the commander in case he had to disembark the K-Car.
-With him in the K-Car, he would carry the radio codes and in particular the daily Shackle code.
+Some K-Cars (known as Dalmatian K-Cars) were armed with four Browning .303 (7.7 mm) machine guns (instead of the 20-mm cannon) but were not popular with the troops, as they were less effective.
+The number of enemy personnel killed by the K-Car varied significantly, from zero to the entire insurgent unit.
+The K-Car would carry a spare FN FAL to replace any malfunctioning rifle and two A63/A76 VHF radios, a spare for the ground troops, and one for the commander in case he had to disembark the K-Car.
+The commander in the K-Car would carry the radio codes, specifically, the daily Shackle code.
 All would wear flak jackets to protect them from ground fire.